In a few weeks it will be 25 years since I moved away from Bakersfield, California to Western Kentucky.

 The tears flowed down my face.

 I then made the quick half mile drive to Dana’s house.
 Her parents still lived in the same house.
 I pulled up and parked at the spot that I had parked to see Dana so many times before.
 It quickly hit me that it was the first time I parked there in over 24 years.
 It sure did not feel like it had been so long.
 I sat for a minute or two as I attempted to regain some sort of composure.

-I rang the doorbell and Dan and Mary both quickly answered.
+I rang the doorbell and they both quickly answered.
 We hugged and I cried.
 They looked great.
-Mary was now 74 years old and Dan was 79.
+She was now 74 years old and he was 79.
 It was crazy to think that the last time I had seen them they were around my current age.